• Home

-As Land Development Experts, we specialize in navigating the process of changing a municipality's zoning bylaws to help land owners change zoning regulations to allow for specific land uses or development projects that may not currently be permitted.
+As Rezoning Experts, we specialize in navigating the process of changing zoning bylaws to help land owners obtain approvals for specific land uses or development projects that may not be permitted under the current zoning bylaws.

-Our Land Development Experts have in-depth knowledge of local zoning bylaws, official plans, and related planning legislation, and we devise strategies to achieve zoning changes that align with the land owner's development goals, considering potential challenges and opportunities.
+Our Zoning Amendment Specialists have in-depth knowledge of local zoning bylaws, official plans, and related planning legislation, and our land development experts devise strategies to achieve zoning changes that align with the land owner's development goals, considering potential challenges and opportunities.

 If necessary, we appeal zoning decisions to the relevant land tribunal.

-Our experienced and competent Land Development Experts provide valuable expertise.
+Our experienced and competent Land Development Experts provide valuable expertise to land owners.

 Typical Zoning Amendment Scenarios: